Our mood level is very important because it correlates with our mental state and our inner life.

 Depression can make us feel unhappy, dissatisfied with our lives, not interested in socializing, in hobbies, work and studies.
 It can bring feelings of hopelessness and helplessness, also frustration and anger and it can make us feel tearful and desperate.

-If you fall down into a low mood, feel tired and lacking energy, you have low appetite and sex drive, you have sleep issues, you feel aches and pains and all sorts of other physiological sensations for a long period of time, you might be depressed.
+When clients come to see me they have fallen down into a low mood, they feel tired and lacking energy, they have low appetite and sex drive, they have sleep issues, they feel aches and pains and all sorts of other physiological sensations for a long period of time and they are depressed.

 Deep levels of sadness are sometimes linked with social isolation and suicide ideation, attempt, or completion, therefore depression cannot be taken lightly.

-Your low mood has a cause underlying it and is without doubt related to other aspects of your life, so talking about your feelings and thoughts can be very helpful.
-Talking therapies are very efficient in dealing with depression and can bring immediate benefits.
+Your low mood has an underlying cause and is without doubt related to other aspects of your life, so talking about your feelings and thoughts can be very helpful.

 To talk about your low mood, email me in strict confidence at: email@example.com, or schedule an initial chat: